Universities aren’t the only places in which research happens.

 If you enjoy putting your research skills into action, producing research reports and solving research problems, there are lots of other types of organisations where you can find interesting research posts.

-Start by thinking of organisations and institutions linked to your specific or broader subject areas that have a significant research function, or that work with communicating research to the public and other audiences.
+To identify potential employers, start by thinking of organisations and institutions linked to your specific or broader subject areas that have a significant research function, or that work with communicating research to the public and other audiences.
 This could include:

 Differences from academic research